andycowl/octopress/source/_posts/2013-09-04-arundel-house-hotel.markdown

 categories: uk, travel
 ---
 The [Arundel House Hotel][hotel] is a decent, clean, tidy and reasonably priced hotel in Cambridge.
-IThe hotel is ideally located adjacent to Jesus Green so you can easily walk into Cambridge for sight-seeing.
+The hotel is ideally located adjacent to Jesus Green so you can easily walk into Cambridge for sight-seeing.
 In addition, it has a large car park which is free to residents.